 Decarbonization is the process of reducing or eliminating carbon dioxide emissions.
 It’s essential to a sustainable future, as carbon dioxide is a greenhouse gas that traps heat in the atmosphere, leading to climate change.

-There are many challenges to decarbonization, but there are also many opportunities.
+There are many challenges, but there are also many opportunities.
 With the right policies and investments, we can make decarbonization a reality.

 In this blog post, we will discuss what decarbonization is, why it matters, and some examples of decarbonization taking place worldwide.
-We will also talk to Joyce Parton, SVP of Energy, to hear her perspectives on decarbonization.
+We will also talk to Joyce Parton, SVP of Energy, to hear her perspectives.